zavyka/luci-passwall2-urltest-patch/README.md

 <summary><b> English Description & Guide (Click to expand)</b></summary>

 ### About the Project
 When you have a large number of nodes/configurations in the PassWall 2 plugin, clicking the "Test" button for each individual node to check the latency (ping) can be tedious and time-consuming.

-This patch automatically injects a smart "Test All URLs" button right next to the "Delete select nodes" button.
+This patch automatically injects a smart **"Test All URLs"** button right next to the "Delete select nodes" button.
 With just a single click, it will sequentially trigger the URL test for all available configurations with a safe, optimized delay to prevent UI freezing.

 ⚡ Smart Auto-Selection Feature

 Once the testing sequence is finished, a confirmation prompt will appear.
-With your permission, the script will automatically check (tick) all timed-out or failed configurations based ONLY on the URL Test column.
+With your permission, the script will automatically check (tick) all timed-out or failed configurations based **ONLY** on the URL Test column.
 This protects your other ping column metrics (like ICMP or TCPing) from accidental selection, allowing you to quickly review and delete all dead configs at once using the default delete button!

 ### Features
-- Auto-Backup: Automatically creates a backup of your original file (node_list.htm.bak) before applying any changes.
+**Auto-Backup:** Automatically creates a backup of your original file (`node_list.htm.bak`) before applying any changes.
-- Theme Companion: Designed with a neutral color scheme that perfectly fits both Light and Dark LuCI themes.
+**Theme Companion:** Designed with a neutral color scheme that perfectly fits both Light and Dark LuCI themes.
-- Idempotent Script: Safe to run multiple times; it will never create duplicate buttons or break your existing structure.
+**Idempotent Script:** Safe to run multiple times; it will never create duplicate buttons or break your existing structure.
-- One-Click Install: No extra software (like WinSCP) required.
+**One-Click Install:** No extra software (like WinSCP) required.
+**Network & Compatibility Walls:** Embedded with a 20-second timeout guard for slow networks and strict directory validation to prevent bricking incompatible systems.

 ### 🛠 Installation
 Open your router's terminal via SSH (e.g., PuTTY), paste the following command, and press Enter: